Poliovirus: Eradication

+Research

+Transgenic mice

 Although humans are the only known natural hosts of poliovirus, monkeys can be experimentally infected and they have long been used to study poliovirus.
 In 1990–91, a small animal model of poliomyelitis was developed by two laboratories.
 Mice were engineered to express a human receptor to poliovirus (hPVR).

 Unlike normal mice, transgenic poliovirus receptor (TgPVR) mice are susceptible to poliovirus injected intravenously or intramuscularly, and when injected directly into the spinal cord or the brain.
 Upon infection, TgPVR mice show signs of paralysis that resemble those of poliomyelitis in humans and monkeys, and the central nervous systems of paralyzed mice are histocytochemically similar to those of humans and monkeys.
 This mouse model of human poliovirus infection has proven to be an invaluable tool in understanding poliovirus biology and pathogenicity.

 Three distinct types of TgPVR mice have been well studied: